BaraaAlhaddar/BaraaAlhaddar/README.md

-- 👩‍💻 I'm currently working on a new project
+- 👩‍💻 I recently finished a new project called SnapFeed

-- 🧠 I'm currently learning socket io
+- 🧠 I'm currently learning data structure and algorithm

 - 💬 Feel free to ask me about anything